firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 # Cron jobs

-TODO clean me up

-Firefly III supports several feature that requires you to run a cron job:
+Firefly III has several feature that will only work when the cron job is running.

-1. [Recurring transactions](../financial-concepts/recurring.md).
-Firefly III can automatically create transactions for you.
-If Firefly III is to actually create these recurring transactions for you, someone or something must verify every single day if a new transaction is due to be created.
-2. [Automatic budgeting](../financial-concepts/organizing.md).
-Firefly III can automatically set your budgets for you.
-3. [Warnings about bills](../financial-concepts/bills.md).
-Firefly III will warn you when bills are ending or expected to be renewed or cancelled.
-4. TODO also currencies

-TODO list is not interesting.

-## Running the cron job

-Here are several ways to run the cron job:

-### Calling a command
+## Calling a command

 If you are a bit of a Linux geek you can set up a cron job easily by running `crontab -e` on the command line.
 Some users may have to run `sudo crontab -u www-data -e` so the correct user will be referred to.

-The content of the cron job must be as follows:

 ```
 # cron job for Firefly III
 0 3 * * * /usr/bin/php /var/www/html/artisan firefly-iii:cron
 ```

-You must make sure to verify `/usr/bin/php` with *your* path to PHP and replace `/var/www/html/` with the path to *your* Firefly III installation.

-If you do this, Firefly III will generate the recurring transactions each night at 3AM.

-### Request a page over the web
+## Request a page over the web

-If for some reason you can't call scripts like this you can also use a tool called cURL which is available on most (if not all) linux systems.
+You can also use a tool called cURL.

-The content of the cron job must be as follows:

 ```
 # cron job for Firefly III using cURL
 0 3 * * * curl https://demo.firefly-iii.org/api/v1/cron/[token]
 ```

-Of course you must replace the URL with the URL of your own Firefly III installation.
 The `[token]` value can be found on your `/profile` under the "Command line token" header.
 This will prevent others from spamming your cron job URL.

-### Use the systemd timer
+### Systemd timer

-If you prefer you can use `systemd` to run the jobs on a recurring schedule similar to cron.
+You can use `systemd` to run the jobs on a recurring schedule similar to cron.
 You will need to create two files: a unit file and a timer file.

 Begin by creating a new file instructing systemd what to run, `firefly-iii-cron.service`.